Vocational Education

 These qualifications can be studied online during the normal school day at MMC, and regular updates on student progress will be provided to parents.

-Important information
+Important Information

 It is important to note that while MMC takes the utmost care to support students who choose external VET providers (other than those offered in-house as timetabled subjects), the College has no ability to monitor training or student progress and as such, has no ability to intercede should the student be dissatisfied with the training provided.
 This is also the case for students engaged in a school-based traineeship or apprenticeship, who are bound by employment laws.

-*MMC is not a Registered Training Organisation, so we partner with trusted RTOs to provide quality VET offerings.
+MMC is not a Registered Training Organisation, we partner with trusted RTOs to provide quality VET offerings.
 This means that there will be an additional cost for undertaking a VET qualification, payable directly to the RTO.